codi0/prototypr/README.md

 Most of your application code will live in modules, allowing you to break your app up into distinct parts.
 Modules follow a few conventions:

-1. A module must contain a /module.php file, which acts as a gateway into the module.
+1. A module SHOULD contain a /module.php file, which acts as a gateway into the module.
-2. If a module contains a /vendor/ directory, it will be added to the autoloading paths checked when loading classes.
+2. If a module contains a /vendor/ directory, it WILL be added to clas autoloading paths.
-3. Each /module.php file has access to $this (the main App class, and its API methods), without the need to define a class.
+3. Each /module.php file has access to $this (the main App class), without the need to define a class.
-4. Any module template files (.tpl) should be in the module root or a /tpl/ directory, in order to be auto-discovered by the View engine.
+4. Any module template files (.tpl) MUST be in the module root or a /tpl/ directory, in order to be auto-discovered.
-5. Any module asset files (E.g. js, css, images) must live inside an /assets/ directory, in order to be directly accessible by a client.
+5. Any module asset files (E.g. js, css, images) MUST live inside an /assets/ directory, in order to be directly accessible.

 ## Theme modules